Skip to main content

 Turnout Only — With turnout only, the NX Pair will only set the turnouts to the correct state for that route.
 If a block is already showing as occupied or reserved within that route, and an alternative one is available then the alternative route will be set, otherwise the route will not be set.

 Turnout and SignalMast Logic — This option includes what is covered by "Turnout Only" and will also generate the SignalMast Logic for that route.
 The logic will include the turnout states and the blocks that are within that route.
 For this to work, SignalMasts must also be placed at the same boundary points as the sensors working in the same direction.
 The SignalMast logic will remain for the duration of the operating session, however it is not saved and will be re-created the next time the panel is opened.
-When there is no route set then the SignalMast will be placed in a held state.
+When there is no route set then the SignalMast will be placed in a held state if the Use ABS Signal Mode option is not selected.

 Full Interlocking — This covers the same things as the other two items above.
 In addition, it will also "reserve" or "lock out" each block in the route so that no other conflicting route can be set.
 If block occupancy detection is being used the route will automatically be cleared down.
 If no block occupancy is being used, then it is possible to manually clear the route down by selecting the corresponding NX pair, it will leave the last block as showing occupied, as if the train had travelled the route and was now sitting waiting at the next signal.
 If there are no Signalmasts configured between the NX pair, then the route will still be set and reserved, but no SignalMast Logic will be generated.
 The route will stay active, until either a train has passed through the blocks and they have returned to an unoccupied state, the route has been manually cleared down, or has been cancelled.
-The normal mode for related signal mast is to keep the mast in a Held state until a route has been create, at which time the hold is released.
+The normal mode for related signal mast is to keep the mast in a Held state until a route has been created, at which time the hold is released.
 When the first block becomes occupied the hold is set.
+If the Use ABS Signal Mode option is selected, the signal masts will not be held.
 If all of the NX Pairs related to a source mast are disabled, then the hold for the mast is released, effectively setting the mast to ABS mode.

 For the second and third types, if the signal mast logic has already been created, temporary signal mast logic will not be created.